Books and printed items

 Help with using the catalogue

-Once you have logged in to the Catalogue, Vsmart Help is available via a button on the left hand side of the screen.
 There are three main indexes, author, title and subject, and two main kinds of search: Browse, which provides a scrollable alphabetised view of the index; and Keyword, which allows searching for a particular word or set of words.
-The help files will tell you all you need to know.
+The system will attempt to offer near matches if keywords are not found.

 Special searches on Chetham’s Catalogue